Commonwealth Universe, Age 1, Volume 7: The Pirate and the Professor by Michelle Levigne

 “I hope you saved some for me,” she growled.

-Pikken, her father’s first mate nodded, baring his teeth in a fierce grin, and handed her an old-style tankard made for drinking in free-fall, full of murky, faintly glowing greenish-brown liquid.
+Pikken, who had commanded one of the vessels in Niall’s pirate fleet, nodded, baring his teeth in a fierce grin, and handed her an old-style tankard made for drinking in free-fall, full of murky, faintly glowing greenish-brown liquid.
 The fumes tore into Kiryn’s nostrils before she had the tankard in her hand.

-“Those vacuum-breathers give pirates a bad name,” Doc muttered, as the former pirate crew of the Nova Vendetta watched Kiryn down a good mouthful without choking.
+“Those vacuum-breathers give pirates a bad name,” Doc muttered, as the former crew and allies of the Nova Vendetta watched Kiryn down a good mouthful without choking.

 “Then let’s teach them what real pirates do,” she spat, and thumped the tankard down on the table.
 Some liquid splashed out and seemed to hiss as it splattered on the highly polished surface of the table.
 She knew her mother would probably have laughed at the damage, rather than be horrified.
-Mirabella came from a family of scholars, artists and ambassadors, as well as military geniuses, as refined as the highest-ranking family lines in the Central Allied Worlds could ever be.
+There was a reason her own father had given her the nickname of Rebel, shortened from Mirabel.
 She had put far more value on people and principles than on things, no matter how rare and expensive.

 “You’re not talking abandoning the planet, are you?”
 Doc said, slowly standing.
 “Only two things could get your father to settle down–your mother, and his homeworld.”